cyfdecyf/xrepo-apache-arrow/README.md

 - boost `->` bzip2, zlib
 - libevent `->` openssl

-We can specify single package verion on command line:
+We can specify package version on command line:

 ```
 xrepo install "arrow 7.0.0"
 ```

-Without specifying version, Xrepo will try to find the latest version of a package.
-This means the depended packages of arrow are going to use the latest version with the above command.
+This will install arrow version 7.0.0.
+But as we are not specifying version for dependent packages, Xrepo will use the latest version by default.

 It's better to fix package versions to avoid new package breaking build.

 - [`pkg/arrow.lua`](./pkg/arrow.lua) uses [`pkg/common.lua`](./pkg/common.lua)
   to accomplish this.
-- [`pkg/arrow_python.lua`](./pkg/arrow-python.lua) is the same as above but also enables python support.
+- [`pkg/arrow_python.lua`](./pkg/arrow-python.lua) is the same as above but enables python support.

 Take a look at those two scripts to see how to fix all packages' versions and configs.